 How to perform the test: the patient should be in a supine position.
 To elicit the sign, the patient is asked either to flex his neck or to sit up from the recumbent position without using the arms (the patients can keep their arms across their chest).
 Once the umbilicus moves upward, it is a positive Beevor sign.
 It is negative if the umbilicus remains in its position.

 Less frequently used terms: inverted Beevor sign where the umbilicus moves downward due to upper rectus abdominis weakness.
-Beevor also reported downward movement of navel in his myopathic patient.
+Beevor also reported a downward movement of the navel in his myopathic patient.

 Although this sign is sensitive to covert lower rectus abdominis weakness, it is not possible to elicit it with considerably obese patients.
 Additionally, it is difficult to observe in cases with severe generalized weakness of FSHD, where the patient is unable to flex the neck or to sit in an upright position without assistance.

 Beevor sign is a motor sign.
 Thus, the clinician may determine the spinal cord lesion level without sensory findings.
-Furthermore, this sign can be used to differentiate between the organic causes of paraplegia from the hysterical paralysis.
+Furthermore, this sign can help to differentiate between the organic causes of paraplegia from the hysterical paralysis.
 It is a diagnostic sign for FSHD.

 |||McCarter SJ,Burkholder DB,Klaas JP,Boes CJ, Charles E. Beevor's lasting contributions to neurology: More than just a sign.
 Neurology.
 2018 Mar 13; [PubMed PMID: 29530958]|